Teen moods: what you need to know

 Young people’s brains keep developing into their early 20s.
 The section of the brain that’s the last to develop, the prefrontal cortex, is closely connected to the areas responsible for regulating and controlling emotions.

-This means young people can find it harder to keep a lid on some of their more powerful emotions, and it might seem that they react more emotionally to situations than they used to.
+This means young people can find it harder to control some of their more powerful emotions, and it might seem that they react more emotionally to situations than they used to.
 They’re also still learning to process and express those emotions in a grown-up way.

 Social and emotional factors